-A) The Petitioner requests that he be attributed the status of representative of the Class

-- 40. Petitioner is a member of the class; - 41.
+- A) The Petitioner requests that he be attributed the status of representative of the Class - 40.
+Petitioner is a member of the class; - 41.
 Petitioner is ready and available to manage and direct the present action in the interest of the members of the class that they wish to represent and is determined to lead the present dossier until a final resolution of the matter, the whole for the benefit of the class, as well as, to dedicate the time necessary for the present action before the Courts of Quebec and the Fonds d'aide aux recours collectifs, as the case may be, and to collaborate with his attorneys; - 42.
 Petitioner has the capacity and interest to fairly and adequately protect and represent the interest of the members of the class; - 43.
-Petitioner has given the mandate to his attorneys to obtain all relevant information with respect to the present action and intends to keep informed of all developments; - 44.
-Petitioner, with the assistance of his attorneys, are ready and available to dedicate the time necessary for this action and to collaborate with other members of the class and to keep them informed; - 45.
+Petitioner has given the mandate to his attorneys to obtain all relevant information with respect to the present action and intends to keep informed of all developments;

+- 44. Petitioner, with the assistance of his attorneys, are ready and available to dedicate the time necessary for this action and to collaborate with other members of the class and to keep them informed; - 45.
 Petitioner is in good faith and has instituted this action for the sole goal of having his rights, as well as the rights of other class members, recognized and protecting so that they may be compensated for the damages that they have suffered as a consequence of the Respondents' conduct; - 46.
 Petitioner understands the nature of the action; - 47.
-Petitioner's interests are not antagonistic to those of other members of the class; - 47.1 Petitioner has given instructions to his attorneys to put information about this class action on its website and to collect the coordinates of those class members that wish to be kept informed and participate in any resolution of the present matter, the whole as will be shown at the hearing; - 47.2 Petitioner was examined out of court on his allegations (as authorized by the Court) on December 21, 2012 and is also prepared to be present for Court hearings, as may be required and necessary; - 47.3 Petitioner has spent time researching this issue on the internet and meeting with his attorneys to prepare his file.
-In so doing, he is convinced that the problem is widespread;

-- B) The Petitioner suggests that this class action be exercised before the Superior Court of justice in the district of Montreal - 48.
+Petitioner's interests are not antagonistic to those of other members of the class; - B) The Petitioner suggests that this class action be exercised before the Superior Court of justice in the district of Montreal - 48.
 The head office and principal place of business of the Respondent Kaba Canada is in the judicial district of Montreal; - 49.
 A great number of the members of the class reside in the judicial district of Montreal and in the appeal district of Montreal; - 50.
 The Petitioner's attorneys practice their profession in the judicial district of Montreal; - 51.
 The present motion is well founded in fact and in law.